layer5io/layer5/src/collections/news/2022/2022-05-18-meshmark-the-cloud-native-value-measurement/meshmark-the-cloud-native-value-measurement.md

 <li>Follow <a href="https://twitter.com/smp_spec">@smp_spec</a>, <a href="https://twitter.com/mesheryio">@mesheryio</a>, <a href="https://twitter.com/layer5">@layer5</a> on Twitter.</li>
 </ul>

 ##### About Layer5, Inc.
 <p style="font-size:1rem">
 Layer5 offers cloud native application management by harnessing the unique position service meshes have in changing how developers write applications, how operators run modern infrastructure and how product owners manage their service offerings.
 For more information, visit <Link to="/">layer5.io</Link></p>

 ##### About Service Mesh Performance
 <p style="font-size:1rem">
-Hosting within the CNCF, <Link to="/projects/service-mesh-performance">Service Mesh Performance</Link> is a vendor-neutral cloud native performance measurement standard.
+Hosted within the CNCF, <Link to="/projects/service-mesh-performance">Service Mesh Performance</Link> is a vendor-neutral cloud native performance measurement standard.
 Based on SMP, MeshMark provides a universal performance index to gauge your cloud native infrastructure’s efficiency and value.
 Visit <a href="https://smp-spec.io/">smp-spec.io</a></p>

 #### Media Contacts
 <p>Kate Suttons<br />